JMcInerneyLab/groot/docs/tutorial.rst

 This says:

 * ``print`` the ``.tree``
 * called ``nrfg.clean``
 * using Cytoscape.JS (``cyjs``)
 * and ``open`` the result (using the default application)

 You can also use ``print.report`` to print out your final summary in much the same way.::

     ←   print.report final.report open

 We didn't specify anything to compare to and our graph, being constructed from the sample data, should't have any problems, so our report will be pretty short.

 Now you've done the tutorial, try using the GUI - it's a lot easier to check the workflow is progressing smoothly and you can view the trees and reports inline!

 .. ***** REFERENCES AND DOCUMENT MARKUP FOLLOW *****

+.. |app_name| replace:: :t:`Groot`
 .. _`paper`: paper.md
 .. _`the installation guide`: installation.md
 .. _CLANN: http://mcinerneylab.com/software/clann/